walles/px/README.md

 (memory usage)`.
 The intention here is to put the most interesting processes on top.

+We also need to add a section about installation instructions to this document.

+# TODO: Move to public GitHub
+Now that we have something that can actually be useful to somebody, move to public GitHub.

+Make sure there's a Development section in this README helping people get set up.

 # TODO for easy installation
 * Decide on `virtualenv` + `curl` script vs static binaries
-* Either make a `curl` script, test on OS X and vanilla Ubuntu 12.4 Precies and commit that to the repo, or...
+* Either make a `curl` script, test on OS X and vanilla Ubuntu 12.4 Precise and commit that to the repo, or...
 * ... create a compile-static-binaries build script together with documentation on how to make releases using that script
+* Update the Installation Instructions in this document with this new information.

+# TODO Continuous Integration
+Add a `.travis.yml` config to the project that:
+* Runs `flake8` on the code
+* Tests the code on OS X
+* Tests the code on Linux
+* Can or should Travis create binaries for us?
+Think about security vs ease-of-deployment.

 # TODO `pgrep` replacement
 * If we get one command line argument, only show processes matching that string